 Stand with your feet shoulder width apart and hands behind you head.

 Sit back into a squat position maintaining good posture throughout.
-Keep your abdominal muscles contracted in.
+Keep your abdominal

 Jump into the air while driving the motion from your glutes and upper thigh muscles.

 Be sure to land back in an athletic position.
 Try two sets of 6 to begin with.